A try for dark energy in quantum field theory: The vacuum energy of neutrino field: Abstract

 \section{Abstract}

 The quartic-divergent vacuum energy poses an ultraviolet (UV) challenge (the cosmological constant problem) in probing the nature of dark energy.
-Here we try to evaluate the contribution of the vacuum energy to dark energy with a method of the UV-free scheme.
-The result indicates that it is not a problem in the UV region but a question of the contributions of heavy fields being suppressed.
-Then, we propose an effective description via scale decoupling.
-The parameter spaces suggest that the active vacuum energy of neutrino fields can naturally meet the observation of dark energy density, and a neutrino with a typical mass $\sim$ 10 meV is expected.
+Here we try to evaluate the contribution of the vacuum energy to dark energy in the UV-free scheme.
+The result indicates that it is not a problem of a field in the UV region but a question of the contributions of heavy fields being suppressed.
+Then, we explore an effective description via scale decoupling.
+The parameter spaces suggest that the vacuum energy of active neutrino fields can naturally meet the observation of dark energy density, and a neutrino with a typical mass $\sim$ 10 meV $(10^{-3}$ eV) is expected.
 The normal ordering neutrinos are preferred by naturalness, and the neutrino mass window set by dark energy is 6.3 meV $\lesssim m_1 \lesssim$ 16.3 meV, 10.7 meV $\lesssim m_2 \lesssim$ 18.4 meV, 50.5 meV $\lesssim m_3 \lesssim$ 52.7 meV.